w3f/research/docs/polkadot/XCMP.md

 ## Goals
 XCMP should accomodate for the following:
-(1) Parachain validators should be able to validate PoVs for as long as possible, at least a day after a parablock has been produced.
+(1) All validators should be able to validate PoVs for as long as possible, at least a day after a parablock has been produced.
 To do this, the validators need to check that the right incoming messages were acted on.

 (2) A minimal relay chain state storage should be used.
 Relay chain processing and state access per block also needs to be feasible.